-Graphic designhas become an essential tool for any company looking to excel in the 21st century.
+Graphic design has become an essential tool for any company looking to excel in the 21st century.
 Designers are working every day to develop tools that will help in creating a smooth and seamless experience for their customers.
 Various elements that did not shape the design industry in the earlier days of pencil and paper are entering the markets every day with most of them relying heavily on the use of technology to remain relevant.
-Texture is one of the many design elements that the present day designers must use in their designs to make them more visually appealing.
+The texture is one of the many design elements that the present-day designers must use in their designs to make them more visually appealing.
 A professional designer knows how to use texture to create the desired feel of their designs.

-Graphic designing involves a proper balance of various elements such as texture, colors, patterns, and shapes among others.
-All these components amplify each other, and a deficient of one can lead to a poor design.
-Technological advancements have allowed development of tools that aid in achieving a proper balance of these elements.
+Graphic design involves a proper balance of various elements such as texture, colors, patterns, and shapes among others.
+All these components amplify each other, and a deficiency of one can lead to poor design.
+Technological advancements have allowed the development of tools that aid in achieving a proper balance of these elements.
 The change of designing methods from the old-fashioned pen and paper to the use of computers and software such as Adobe Illustrator has brought up a new set of tools that allow the creation of illusionistic texture.

 Why Apply Texture on Graphic Designs

 A texture is associated with a sense of feel, which draws all the viewers’ physical and mental attention to the graphics.
 This means adding it to graphic designs can relay a particular message and inspire desirable emotions to your target clients.
 Designers have been using texture to create contrasting features on graphical pieces.
 They have also used it to add a visual intrigue on designs that make any 3D or 2D graphical piece appear more real.
 Professional designers recognize the importance of bringing depth to a design and highlighting the relevant features of their work.